mpurgatori/rails_blog/README.md

 Simple Ruby on Rails blog Application.
 A learning work in progress.
+Update for rails 4.0